BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 Record audio and save a transcription to your system's clipboard with ctranslate2 and faster-whisper.

 ## Installation
-Download the latest release and save to disk.
+There are two executables in the [latest "release."](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/releases/tag/v1.1)  Download those and simply run, or follow these instructions to customize more:
-> If you intend to use CUDA acceleration instead of CPU you must also install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) prior to the next steps.
+> NOTE: If you intend to use CUDA acceleration instead of CPU you must first install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
   > * Unfortuantely, Ctranslate2 does not currentlly support gpu-acceleration on AMD GPUs or Apple's metal/mps.
-However, CPU acceleration will still kick in.
+However, CPU acceleration still works.

 Within the folder saved, create a command prompt and create a virtual environment:
 ```